Business and human rights: manage risk, implement policy and secure relationships

 This event is designed to provide companies with the knowledge, insight and practical guidance on how business can best engage and manage human rights risks in their operations and supply chains.

-Over the two days we’ll bring together business, NGOs, multi stakeholder initiatives and government to discuss both the most pressing issues that you deal with day to day, and those that you are looking to focus on in the next five years.
+Over the two days we’ll bring together business, NGOs, multi stakeholder initiatives and government to discuss the most pressing issues that you deal with day to day, and those that you should be focussing on in the next five years.

 In a series of plenary discussions, we will be covering the big issues, including: